Darkoakboat2121/DarkoakEssentials/README.md

 leaderboards
 tags to have pariticles
 cosmetics system

+for misty:
+crates
+nicks only have references for admins nametags have nicks player grabbing

 i do have some ideas to improve them though: adding them to the roles editor (so you can give roles permission to break the certain gens)